 How does Acupuncture and Chinese Medicine help treat tennis elbow?

 The tendons of the body have a lower amount of blood circulation compared with the larger muscle groups.
 This decreased circulation directly affects the elasticity and healing promotion of the tendon.
 By stimulating the local area with very thin acupuncture needles, we are able to effectively increase the circulation of blood to the tendon.
 This, in turn will allow the anti-inflammatory actions of blood to decrease the swelling, as well as allow the platelets to heal the local area.
 Also, by working on the extensor muscles attached to the lateral epicondyle (extensor carpi radialis brevis) in order to relax the muscle, it will help to decrease the stress felt upon it’s corresponding tendon attachment.
-A typical course of treatment will two treatments a week for four weeks.
+A typical course of treatment is two treatments a week for four weeks.
 However, individuals are met with on a case-by-case basis and better recommendations can be given once the patient has been seen.

 If you or a friend suffers from tennis elbow, please contact our office to find out if acupuncture is right for you.